OpenSLO/OpenSLO/README.md

 **Calculations** should be as simple as possible to make composite SLO intuitive and easy to implement.
 It is hard to compare different error budget calculating methods therefore all composite objectives need to be calculated with one type of error budget calculating method.
-Here is brief description how given budgeting method should impact composite SLO and how weights scale its
+Here is brief description how given budgeting method should impact composite SLO and how wight scale its
 impact:

 - Occurrences - if SLO burns its budget composite is burning its budget at the same rate.
 Each violation that consumed SLO's budget will impact Composite at the same rate.
 Weight multiplies the rate of burning of SLO (referenced as burn rate) that burns composite.
-- Timeslices - if a time slice is bad for any individual objective, it is bad for the Composite SLO.
+- Timeslices - this is binary depending on whether it was a good or bad time slice.
+If it was a bad time slice for any individual objective, it's considered a bad time slice for the Composite SLO.
 - RatioTimeslices - it is the sum of missing up to 100 percent.
 If two SLOs have average of RatioTimeslices on 95%, composite will have average of RatioTimeslices on 90%.
-Weight multiplies missing part of given SLO.
+Weight multiplies missing part of given slo.

 #### SLI